INSAR: WHAT IS IT AND WHAT IS IT FOR?

 Our InSAR process provides:

-Time series show how objects have moved since the previous measurement on a millimeter-scale.
+Time series show how objects have moved since the previous measurement.
+Compare measurements on millimeter-scale.

 Constant updates

-Your data are updated as often as satellites acquire an image, up to 5 times per week or as often as you need for your business.
+Your data can be calculated as often as satellites acquire an image, semi-daily, or as often as you need for your business.

 Over many areas you can access data going back to 1992 to assess long term motion of individual objects and the areas around it.